 Pollution - Oil platforms contain toxic materials and are surrounded by contaminated debris.
 Leaving them in place defers full clean up and threatens the ocean environment with long-term pollution impacts.

 Invasive Species - Oil and gas platforms can host non-native species that threaten the surrounding environments and native fish populations.

 Safety Hazards - Leaving debris in the ocean creates a safety hazard for boaters, fishermen, and divers.

-Liability to California - If the platforms are left in place, the State of California would be left with the liability of accidents or further mitigation efforts.
-Financial liability for abandoned platforms could result in significant, ongoing costs for the State.
+Liability - If the platforms are left in place, the state would be left with the liability of accidents or further mitigation efforts.
+Financial liability for abandoned platforms could result in significant, ongoing costs for the state.